The Astroger Webpages

 How I Got Started in Dynamical Astronomy and Astrodynamics

-In the decade after the launch of Sputnik I, the U.S. Air Force took great strides in space technology under the leadership of military space pioneers such as General Bernard A. Schriever and Dr. Louis G. Walters (for some recent links mentioning Dr. Walters and the Aeronutronic Division of Ford Motor Company, see the Wikipedia entries Project_Space_Track (1957-1961), and 1st_Aerospace_Surveillance_and_Control_Squadron).
+In the decade after the launch of Sputnik I, the U.S. Air Force took great strides in Space Domain Awareness (SDA) under the leadership of military space pioneers such as Dr. Louis G. Walters.
+For some recent links mentioning Dr. Walters and the Aeronutronic Division of Ford Motor Company, see the Wikipedia entries Project_Space_Track (1957-1961), and 1st_Aerospace_Surveillance_and_Control_Squadron.
+(For more about Dr. Walters, contact me.)

 New career fields opened up for satellite controllers and for orbital analysts.
 Professional space training for these new space career fields was set up at Keesler Air Force Base, Mississippi.